 GeneCards Summary for PLS3 Gene

 PLS3 (Plastin 3) is a Protein Coding gene.
-Diseases associated with PLS3 include bone mineral density qtl18, osteoporosis and x-linked osteoporosis with fractures.
-GO annotations related to this gene include calcium ion binding and actin binding.
-An important paralog of this gene is PLS1.
+Diseases associated with PLS3 include Bone Mineral Density Quantitative Trait Locus 18 and Sezary's Disease.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and actin binding.
+An important paralog of this gene is LCP1.